 - Batroc appears in the video game The Amazing Spider-Man and Captain America in Doctor Doom's Revenge as a boss character.

-- The movie version of Batroc appears in Avengers Alliance as a boss character.
+- The movie version of Batroc appears in Avengers Alliance as a boss character, sporting his movie appearance.

-- Batroc appears as a randomly-spawning villian in the Industry City Patrol sector of Marvel Heroes.
+- Batroc appears as a randomly-spawning mini-boss in the Industry City Patrol challenge of Marvel Heroes 2015.

 - Batroc appears as a playable character in Lego Marvel's Avengers.